 6. Increasing Invoice Accuracy and Billable Time

-Monitoring run time offers another benefit to using GPS tracking on your equipment, which is increasing your invoice accuracy and billable time.
+Monitoring run time offers another benefit to using GPS tracking on your equipment: increasing your invoice accuracy and billable time.
 If you bill customers based on the runtime of the vehicle and/or equipment, then knowing the exact amount of runtime will increase your invoicing accuracy.

-Monitoring runtime will eliminate the need to bill by the day, half day, by the hour, or by going off of the odometer reading when equipment arrives back at your yard.
+Monitoring runtime will eliminate the need to bill by day, half day, hour, or by going off the odometer reading when the equipment arrives back at your yard.
 GPS tracking will automate this very manual process of keeping track of the meter by hand.